 What Concepts In Geometry Are Covered?

 Do any of the above concepts sound familiar?
-If not, what's the highest score you can hope to achieve on the SAT math section?
+If you haven't studied geometry yet and don't know to answer these questions, what is the highest score you can achieve on the SAT math section?

 What Score Can You Get Without Geometry?

-Of course, this isn't a particularly realistic scenario.
-You can't guarantee you'll answer all of the other questions perfectly, nor will you necessarily be unable to answer any geometry questions just because you haven't taken a geometry class.
+Of course, you can't guarantee you'll answer all of the other questions perfectly, nor will you necessarily be unable to answer any geometry questions just because you haven't taken a geometry class.

-The geometry questions usually aren't too advanced, so you might be able to get a lot of them right with just a basic knowledge of the concepts and some practice.
-Seek out some representative questions and you should be able to anticipate and prepare yourself for the ones that will show up on your official SAT.
+The geometry questions usually aren't too advanced, so you can get them right with just a basic knowledge of the concepts and some practice.
+By reviewing lessons in your SAT prep materials and trying sample questions, you'll be able to prepare yourself for the geometry questions that show up on the official SAT.